OpenCIVAN/CIA_Web/README.md

 - Built with [VTK.js](https://kitware.github.io/vtk-js/) by Kitware
 - Voice chat powered by [LiveKit](https://livekit.io/)
 - Collaboration framework by [Yjs](https://yjs.dev/)
+- Dimensionality reduction algorithms from [TensorFlow.js](https://www.tensorflow.org/js)

 ---

 **Happy Collaborating! 🎉**

+*Remember: This setup is for development only.
+See the Security & Deployment section before going to production!*